Composition, form of production and packaging

 During treatment, especially in the first 6 months, it is necessary to periodically check the liver function - the activity of hepatic transaminases, the level of prothrombin, fibrinogen, coagulation factors, bilirubin concentration, and amylase activity (every 3 months, especially when combined with other antiepileptic drugs) and a picture of peripheral blood, in particular, blood platelets.

 Patients who receive other antiepileptic drugs, transfer to admission valproic acid should be carried out gradually, reaching a clinically effective dose after 2 weeks, after which a gradual cancellation of other antiepileptic drugs is possible.
+In patients who were not treated with other antiepileptic drugs, a clinically effective dose should be achieved after 1 week.

 The risk of developing side effects from the liver is increased when combined anticonvulsant therapy, as well as in children.
+Do not drink drinks containing ethanol.

 Before the surgical intervention, a general blood test (including platelet numbers), bleeding time, coagulogram indices is required.